 Professor Tippett also studies drug injury advertisements, which recruit consumers for lawsuits against pharmaceutical companies.
 In 2017, Tippett testified before a subcommittee of the House Judiciary Committee about how these ads may affect patient decision-making.
 Her empirical studies on drug injury advertising have appeared in Urology, the American Journal of Law and Medicine, and Drug Safety.
 Professor Tippett also has a forthcoming study to be published in the Yale Journal of Health Policy, Law and Ethics.

 Professor Tippett is a co-author of the Fifth Edition of the West Academic textbook, Employment Discrimination & Employment Law: The Field as Practiced, along with Samuel Estreicher & Michael Harper.
 Her research on trade secrets was cited in a recent decision by the Delaware Superior Court.
 She is currently working on a book about business secrets.

 Her writing for The Conversation has been republished in the Washington Post, the Huffington Post, The New Republic, Newsweek, Fast Company, Salon, the LA Times, and the Daily Beast, among others.
 She has also written for Fortune and the Harvard Business Review.
 Professor Tippett has been interviewed on the BBC, National Public Radio, Sirius Satellite Radio, and Oregon Public Radio.

 Professor Tippett is the Faculty Co-Director for the Master’s Program in Conflict and Dispute Resolution.
-She spent several years as a research associate for the Harvard Negotiation Project, working with Professor Emeritus Roger Fisher, co-author of Getting to Yes, and teaching various negotiation-related courses for students and practitioners.
+She spent several years working at the Harvard Negotiation Project for the late Professor Roger Fisher, co-author of "Getting to Yes."